-We encourage you to closely review your payment card statements for any unauthorized charges.
-You should immediately report any such charges to the bank that issued your card because payment card network rules generally provide that cardholders are not responsible for unauthorized charges that are timely reported.
-The phone number to call is usually on the back of your payment card.
+We advise you to closely review your payment card statements for any unauthorized charges.
+You should immediately report any such charges to the bank that issued your card.
+If reported timely, payment card network rules generally provide that cardholders are not responsible for unauthorized charges.
+Information on additional steps you can take can be found on the following pages.